 Selfishness is our problem.
 What if you think that something is good for you?
 But this same act is bad for another.
 Let us take an extreme example.
 Some is trying to kill you but you have the means to kill them first.
 Should you do so?
 Stop, you say.
 Drop your weapon!
 They advance toward you.

-What can be done about this?
-Anything?
-Should anything be done?
-Isn’t it natural to defend your stuff.
+Isn’t it natural to defend your stuff?
+Yourself?
 Yes, it is.
 But there is another nature that Jesus revealed on this earth.
 That is doing good with all your heart even at your own expense.
 This is the opposite of our natural state.
-But this is the great plan of God for people: to change their nature to good.
+But this is the great plan of God for people: to change their human nature to all good.
 It is a job only God could attempt and accomplish.

 Where do we begin?
 We are told to begin with repentance.
 I don’t think so.
 The disciples did not begin that way.
 They began with the attraction of Jesus.
 He shocked them over and over with his unselfish behavior.
 Peter had a moment where he said to Jesus that he was nothing like Jesus and that they had nothing in common.
 But Jesus said to him, we will work together to change the world.
 This is not a direct quote, by the way.